 Phoebe Valdes, Bioengineering

-Phoebe Valdes is currently a 2nd year Bioengineering PhD student focusing on systems biology of neurodegenerative diseases.
+Phoebe Valdes is a Bioengineering PhD student focusing on systems biology of neurodegenerative diseases.
 She has a B.S. in Bioengineering:Bioinformatics from UC San Diego and a M.S. in Biological Sciences from UC Irvine.
 Her previous work experience ranges from working in various research labs both in academia and biopharmaceutical industry studying neurological disorders and learning how to manufacture bacterial plasmids.
 In her free time, she loves to hike, bake cakes, listen to music and watch movies.
-As a new graduate mentor under the TEAM program who loves mentoring students in general, she hopes to help incoming transfer undergraduates who just transitioned into engineering to gain the confidence needed with a positive attitude and skills necessary such as time and stress management to achieve their educational goals.
-Finally, she hopes to provide insightful studying tips for core engineering coursework and ways to apply for research positions in order to help transfer students become successful engineering students at UCSD.
+She hopes to help incoming transfer undergraduates in engineering to gain the confidence needed with a positive attitude and skills necessary such as time management to achieve their educational goals.

 + TEAM Remote Workshops